 When you and your baby are ready we will discharge you home, the community midwife will then take over your care.
 If all is well with you and your baby, this will typically be four to six hours after birth.

-If you are staying overnight at Ipswich Hospital, your partner may also stay.
+If you are staying overnight at Colchester or Ipswich hospitals, your partner may also stay.
 Please speak to your midwife who will explain how this works and will ask you to sign an agreement.

 If all is well with you and your baby, you may be able to transfer home four to six hours after birth.
 Sometimes mum or baby require additional care or observation.
 This is most likely to take place on our postnatal ward.

 If you had a caesarean section, we will make an individual discharge plan with you.
 If you have had a planned caesarean section you may be ready to go home the next day as part of our “enhanced recovery” programme.